I report, write, edit, design, draw, produce, host, speak, code, teach, consult....

 Here's a playlist of some videos I made at Science.

-From 2005-2007, I was the inaugural science reporter at St. Louis Public Radio,
+From 2005-2007, I was the inaugural Science Reporter at St. Louis Public Radio,

 where I also contributed to NPR and The Associated Press.